c0c0n3/teadal.proto/docs/arch/federation/identity-federation.md

   own user directory, while still being able to federate identities with other nodes as needed.

+As an example, consider two Teadal nodes: node A and node B. Each node runs its own Keycloak instance for managing users.
+IdM#1, the Keycloak instance in node A, holds user#1 and user#2, while IdM#2, the Keycloak in node B, holds user#3 and user#4.
+To enable collaboration between these nodes, IdM#1 can be configured as the identity provider (IdP) for node B. Using the OIDC protocol, IdM#2 (acting as the service provider, or SP) can request user identities from IdM#1 whenever an authenticated user needs access to resources in node B. As a result, user#1 and user#2 become available to IdM#2, and thus to the policy framework software running in node B. This identity federation allows for seamless, secure data sharing between the two nodes without the need for redundant user management.

 ![Identity federation between two Teadal nodes.][idm.dia]